erwinmedina/the-golden-boot/README.md

 - Add a map of where each stadium is located.
 Or other cool info.

 ## Completed Tasks
+- Find a new hosting website.
+- Add a legend to the Standings Page.
 - Implemented Redis Caching to reduce API strain.
 - Utilized Express to make API calls from the backend, instead of front end.
 Avoiding COR issues.
 - Adjust API call to display correct info on Table Standings when clicking different seasons.